ancient-cat/cam11/README.md

 `cam:getVPBottomRight()`: Returns the bottom right coordinate, in screen coordinates, of the current viewport.

-`cam:getFocusPoint()`: Returns the focus point of the camera, in screen coordinates.
+`cam:getVPFocusPoint()`: Returns the focus point of the camera, in screen coordinates.

 Note that in order to obtain the current viewport rectangle in world